All Products

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COMMENT='Table for a task orchestration test';

-You can also create the test table on the SQLConsole tab of DMS or by submitting a data change ticket.
-For more information, see the "Create a table" section of the Manage a database on the SQLConsole tab topic and the Normal data modify topic.
+You can run these statements on the SQLConsole tab in DMS or by submitting a data change ticket.
+For details, see Manage a database on the SQLConsole tab and Normal Data Modify.

 Step 1: Create a task flow